Eyelid Surgery/ Blepharoplasty – Sydney, Canberra, Adelaide & Gold Coast

 What is the recovery like after Eyelid Surgery/ Blepharoplasty?

 Recovery is relatively quick.
-Patients expect to be reading within 2 to 3 days, back to work within 7 to 10 days and resuming wear of contact lenses in 2 weeks or more.
+Patients expect to be reading within 2 to 3 days, back to work within 7 to 10 days and resuming wear of contact lenses in 2 weeks or more (* may vary from patient to patient).
 Strenuous activities and alcohol intake is allowed after about 3 weeks.
 It will be several weeks before all bruising and swelling is gone.
 Keeping your head elevated will reduce swelling and bruising.

 How long do the results lasts?

-Results usually last several years and are often permanent, results may vary from patient to patient.
+Results usually last several years and are often long lasting(*Results may vary from patient to patient)

 Are there any risks or complications I should be aware of?